 Angela M. Cox Scholarship in Communication.
 Established in 2005 by Margo and Alyn Pope, longtime residents of St. Augustine and actively involved in the community, this award was created to honor Margo's mother's writing career.
 Angela Cox was a former woman's editor of The St. Augustine Record under Editor A.H.
-Tebault Jr. She began her writing career at The Record in the 1940s under the direction of the legendary Record Editor Nina Hawkins and later for Editor Harvey Lopez and Managing Editor Tom King.
+Tebault, Jr. She began her writing career at The Record in the 1940s under the direction of the legendary Record Editor Nina Hawkins and later for Editor Harvey Lopez and Managing Editor Tom King.
 Mrs. Cox also wrote St. Augustine Notes, a women's section news column for The Florida Times-Union for 10 years and did freelance stories for statewide magazines featuring women's activities.
 Mrs. Pope followed her mother into journalism.
-To qualify, the student must be a female, Communication major with a minimum cumulative GPA of 3.0 and demonstrated financial need.
+To qualify, the student must be a female, Media Studies, Strategic Communication (PR), or Journalism and Documentary Production major with a minimum cumulative GPA of 3.0 and demonstrated financial need.